kmu-jungsy/ElevatorSystem/readme.md

 # Elevator System
-Control a system with n cabinets, to serve m floors (application's parameters).
+Control a system with cabinets, to serve floors.
-On each floor there will be one panel (client) for customers to send their requests to backend.
+On each floor there will be one panel for customers to send their requests to backend.

 - [Elevator System](#elevator-system)
   - [RESTful API](#restful-api)